zak-blake/at2/README.md

 ## To Do

-- test account type things - reset password and so on.. (check formatting)
-- add pos/neg flash messages
 - deploy

 ## Later

 - Implement the contact artist buttons(mailer) - setup the mailer server settings once hosted
+- paginate the messages
+- test account type things - reset password and so on.. (check formatting)

+- fix widths of the flash messages / colors / make the flash messages fade
+- fix styling on the form pages
+- custom color the nav bar

 - redo the ordering system so make it easier to use
 - stop viewers from downloading images
 - fill in the Home and About pages with content
 - add the number of messages to the dashboard
+- get a new font
-- paginate the messages
+- fix the form input field formatting
-- navigate through each picture directly without going back to the album page (maybe use a popup style window to display with arrows)